 Small, rural and remote communities: Communities that have a limited number of employees are seeing success in defining their policy and objectives, developing their asset management strategy and roadmap and measuring and monitoring the benefits of their efforts.

-49% of communities* with five or less employees saw measurable change in outcome areas (who received a grant from our Municipal Asset Management Program in 2019).
+49% of communities* that saw measurable change in policy and governance competency were municipalities with five or less employees (who received a grant from our Municipal Asset Management Program).

 Communities just beginning to establish asset management practices: Municipalities are able to start working on their asset management approach without any expertise and still able to advance through the competencies of the Asset management readiness scale.